Phrogz/PerfectGRUIndoorSchedule/README.md

 ```js
     score += sum(doubleHeadersByTeam) / 5
 ```

-so that we don't try to minimize double-headers, but instead just balance out how many each team gets, and then increase the weighting fairness, we can get a schedule without the above problem, but with less fairness in the early/late games:
+…so that we don't try to minimize double-headers, but instead just balance out how many each team gets, and then increase the weighting fairness, we can get a schedule without the above problem, but with less fairness in the early/late games: